 Before we continue, two things you need to keep in mind.

-Something else to take into account: the Internet in Mexico is a work in progress.
-With speeds averaging 10MB around the country, and drop-outs frequent, don’t expect the most reliable of connections.
+Something else to take into account: the internet in Mexico is a work in progress.
+With speeds averaging 10Mbps around the country and drop-outs frequent, don’t expect the most reliable of connections.

 El 3er Espacio